 Paul Allen: Yes, on the weekends.

-I met Paul just over a year ago before the first annual Strength Finder conference and we had a great chance to talk and really hit it off and we’ve been staying in touch since then.
+George Johnson: I met Paul just over a year ago before the first annual Strengths Finder conference and we had a great chance to talk and really hit it off and we’ve been staying in touch since then.
 But Paul has an amazing background.
 Almost all related to causes, and I think all of the things that he’s done in the past to kind of led him to what he’s doing now with Gallup.
 But he was a founder and board member at Family Link.

-So Paul, is there anything else you want to add to that before we get into the interview today?
+George Johnson: So Paul, is there anything else you want to add to that before we get into the interview today?

-That’s a very generous introduction, George.
+Paul Allen: That’s a very generous introduction, George.
 It was wonderful meeting you and realizing how much you’ve done over the past many years with coaching and team coaching in particular.
 So I’m very honored to join both of you today on this podcast.

-And Paul, what we’d like to do here at the outset before we dive into the content is to learn a little bit more about you and your journey.
+George Johnson: And Paul, what we’d like to do here at the outset before we dive into the content is to learn a little bit more about you and your journey.
 And I think George set that up a bit there.
 You know, I think you mentioned you have sort of this background, very mission driven, purpose driven.
 I think there’s a lot in your background, it’s about technology, but why don’t you give us a little bit of the elevator story about your journey and how you found your way to Gallup.

-Yes.
+Paul Allen: Yes.
 So it’s an interesting thing for me.
 22 years as an entrepreneur doing startups.
 I did seven different startups.
-The most prominent company I started was ancestry.com and but so I was a disruptive entrepreneur.
+The most prominent company I started was Ancestry.com, but so I was a disruptive entrepreneur.
 I love technology and when new technology platforms come out, I’m one of the first to jump on it, embrace it, experiment and try to figure out, “Okay, this is going to change the world.
 This platform, this new technology is going to change the world.
 What role can I play in it?”

-So in the 80s I used dial up modems to connect to CompuServe and other … even BDS’ before that.
-I started programming on an Apple two computer when I was 12 years old.
+So in the 80s I used dial up modems to connect to CompuServe and other … even BDS before that.
+I started programming on an Apple 2 computer when I was 12 years old.
 My Dad bought it for me so I would stop playing dungeons, dragons and instead I wrote a 2800 line dungeons and dragons program in basic.
 So CD ROMs, the late 80s, and I saw the potential to put really all the world’s greatest knowledge and books on CD ROMs.

 Copyright law prevents us from basically selling all the greatest books that had been written in the past 50 or 75 years.
 So it led us to the old bookshelf sections of all the libraries that we frequented.
 And it turns out that almost all historical and genealogy works are in the public domain.
 So anyway, long story short, that led us to launch ancestry.com and realized that we could digitize pretty much all the genealogical records on the planet and put them on the Internet instead of on CD-ROM.